-EIR CERTIFICATION PROCESS AND PROJECT APPROVAL
+1.3 EIR CERTIFICATION PROCESS AND PROJECT APPROVAL

-In accordance with the requirements of CEQA and the procedures of the Monterey County Planning Department, the Board of Supervisors must certify the FEIR as complete and adequate prior to taking action on the proposed Harper Canyon (Encina Hills) Subdivision.
-Once the EIR is certified and all information considered, using its independent judgment, the County can take action to go forward with the proposed subdivision, make changes, or select an alternative to the proposed subdivision.
-While the information in the EIR does not control the County's ultimate decision, the Monterey County Planning Department must respond to each significant effect and mitigation measure identified in the EIR by making findings supporting its decision.
+In accordance with the requirements of CEQA, the County must certify the FEIR as complete and adequate prior to taking action to approve the proposed Harper Canyon (Encina Hills) Subdivision.
+Once the EIR is certified and all information considered, using its independent judgment, the County can take action to approve the proposed subdivision, make changes, or select an alternative to the proposed subdivision.
+While the information in the EIR does not control the County's ultimate decision, the County must respond to each significant effect and mitigation measure identified in the EIR by making findings supporting project approval.
+The County may also choose not to certify the EIR, and may decide not to approve the project or project alternatives.